caioreges/caioreges/README.md

-My propose is to resolve business problems using web systems.
+My purpose is to resolve business problems using web systems.

 Techs: HTML, CSS, Javascript (at the moment).